 There are as many circumstances as there are human interactions.
 For this reason, any legal finding of sexual harassment must be grounded in the context and facts of each case.

-Under human rights laws people are protected against harassment on a prohibited ground at work as well as in other situations such as when providing services to the public.
+Under human rights laws, people are protected against harassment on a prohibited ground at work.
+This protects a person from their employer as well as their co-workers.
+Employers have a duty to protect their employees from harassment.

-Three of the incidents took place at CAC meetings or retreats held at hotels.
+… three of the incidents … took place at CAC meetings or retreats held at hotels.
 These were clearly business meetings, but included a social component.
-That the incidents occurred after the official business of the meetings and, for example, in a hospitality suite, did not mean that they were outside the workplace and therefore outside the employment context.
-The meetings were perceived by the staff as job related.
-They occurred in the context of the work environment.
+That the incidents occurred after the official business of the meetings, and, for example, in a hospitality suite, does not mean that they are outside the workplace and therefore outside the employment context… These CAC meetings, including the social aspects, were perceived by the staff as job related.
+Although these incidents did not take place within the physical confines of the office, they occurred in the context of the work environment.

-In Saskatchewan workers, students, independent contractors and volunteers are all protected against sexual harassment in the workplace.
+In Saskatchewan, all workers are protected against sexual harassment in the workplace.
+Workers includes students, independent contractors and volunteers.

-If the harassment is based on a prohibited ground it against human rights laws whether it is directed at a worker, customer or other person in places such as a restaurant, store or hotel.
+If the harassment is based on a prohibited ground, it is against human rights laws whether it is directed at a worker, customer or other person in places such as a restaurant, store or hotel.

 This does not mean that the victim must have told the harasser to stop.
-It is common for victims to not speak up because they have fear the impact this will have on their work environment or their safety.
+It is common for victims to not speak up because they fear the impact it will have on their work environment or their safety.

-If the circumstances are such that the person should reasonably have known it was unwelcome or harmful, that is enough.
+If the circumstances are such that the person should reasonably have known their behaviour was unwelcome or harmful, that is enough.

-There are a number of things that can indicate that the person should have known their behaviour was unwelcome or harmful including:
+There are a number of things that can indicate that the person should have known their behaviour was unwelcome or harmful, such as:

 Individuals convey displeasure at offensive sexual conduct in a variety of ways, and…a reasonable persons should read these signs for what they mean.
 Subtle indications, through gestures, facial expressions, body language, and other hints should be enough to convey rejection.